puppetlabs-toy-chest/puppet-quest-guide/quests/resource_ordering.md

 	Causes a resource to be applied **after** the target resource.
 The subscribing resource will refresh if the target resource changes.

+These parameters are included in a resource declaration just like any other attribute value pair.
+For instance, refer to the following example:

 {% highlight ruby %}
 service { 'sshd':
   ensure    => running,